diecalsa/DataStock/README.md

 ## Datastocks Dashboard

-A dashboard has beed developed
+A dashboard has beed developed in order to visualize the data.
+It enables the user to:

+- Visualize all the documents classified by it's content.
+- Visualize the location where de documents have been generated.
+- Visualize the most common tags.
+- Visualize the time series when the documents have been loaded to the database.

 !['Visualizacion'](https://github.com/diecalsa/DataStock/blob/main/src/visualizacion.gif)